CrowdSocial/CrowdSocial/README.md

 * [ ] App allows users to create private and pubic events.
 * [ ] When any user opens the app, the user is able to see all public events listed nearby his/her locality.
 This can be done by using map/location services.
 They can then select any event and participate.
-* [ ] The app can be made as a record keeper(company) of the money exchanged for the event.
-Once the event is over, the app(company) will hand over/transfer money to the winners account.
-We can integrate with Paypal Sandbox and play with virtual money for the purpose of this project.
+* [ ] The app can be made as a record keeper of the money exchanged for the event.
+It integrates with Paypal and tranfers money to the user creating the event.

 ## License